miakomi/slices/README.md

 _List of features_:

-    -Reverse arrays and slices
+•Reverse arrays and slices

-    -to be continue...
+•to be continue...